programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 jq: error (at <stdin>:2): Cannot index string with string "series"

 ```
-## A note on packaging data
+## A Note on Packaging Data

 Depending one the total size of your data, it may be a good idea to store Passim input files as compressed archives.
-Passim supports several compression schemes like Gzip and bzip2.
-Note that a compressed datastream will be slower to process than an uncompressed one, so using this option will only be beneficial if your data is huge, if you have access to many computing cores, and have a limited amount of disk space.
+Passim supports several compression schemes like .gzip and .bzip2.
+Note that a compressed datastream will be slower to process than an uncompressed one, so using this option will only be beneficial if your data is large (i.e. gigabytes of text), if you have access to many computing cores, or have a limited amount of disk space.

 This command (or, better, chain of commands) will output the first document in a bzip2-compressed JSON lines file (some fields have been truncated for the sake of readability):